tkn-tub/SIM/DoA/README.md

 This project was supported in part by the Federal Ministry of Education and Research (BMBF, Germany) within the 6G Research and Innovation Cluster 6G-RIC under Grant 16KISK020K..

 ## References
-<a name="fn1">[1]</a>: M. Zoofaghari, F. Pappalardo, M. Damrath, and I. Balasingham, “Modeling Extracellular Vesicles-Mediated Interactions of Cells in the Tumor Microenvironment,” IEEE Transactions on NanoBioscience,
-vol. 23, no. 1, pp. 71–80, Jan.
+<a name="fn1">[1]</a>: J. An et al., "Two-Dimensional Direction-of-Arrival Estimation Using Stacked Intelligent Metasurfaces," in IEEE Journal on Selected Areas in Communications, vol. 42, no. 10, pp. 2786-2802, Oct.
 2024.
-[Link](https://ieeexplore.ieee.org/document/10149035)
+[Link](https://ieeexplore.ieee.org/document/10557708)

 ## Contact Information